 The mine did not actually close until 1790 although there were further attempts later to make a success of it.
 As I researched the story of Sarah's suicide I was puzzled at the date discrepancy of her death in 1779 and the year the mine apparently failed in 1790.
 There is some uncertainty about how long mining took place but a total of 11 years is referred to in contemporary books.
-Even by the time mining ceased whether in 1790 or earlier, tourists were already being taken round whilst work progressed.
-However, it turned out that 1778 was the year that the miners first cut through to a vast, open chamber known as the Bottomless Pit - 100m high with a 20m high waterfall.
+Even by the time mining ceased, whether in 1790 or earlier, tourists were already being taken round whilst work progressed.
+In 1779 Ralph Oakden produced a detailed plan of the mine.
+The previous year, 1778, miners first cut through to a vast, open chamber known as the Bottomless Pit - 100m high with a 20m high waterfall.
 This Pit was a known feature and the tunnel was carefully driven to intersect it and the Stream Cavern at planned depths to facilitate the canal method.
 It was not, however, the kind of breakthrough that all involved were hoping for.

 Here is an extract about Speedwell, written in 1789, from A View Of The Present State Of Derbyshire - James Pilkington, 1789